WIZARD3022/-CodeAlpha_Secure-Coding-Review/README.md

     bandit -r -c .bandit.json Wrong.py
     ```
     this will give issues found which means the file data has security issue code.
+## About: -
+Secure code review is the process of systematically examining source code to identify and mitigate security vulnerabilities.
+The primary goal is to ensure that the code adheres to best security practices and is free from common security flaws that could be exploited by attackers.
+## Tool Used: -
+Bandit is an open-source security linter for Python code.
+It is designed to find common security issues in Python codebases by analyzing the source code and reporting potential vulnerabilities.